roshnet/roshnet.github.io/_posts/2019-08-12-unmess-git.markdown

 # Problem 5
-Need to unstage changes / need to undo a `git add`
+Need to reset chnages to just a file / don't want to stash everything just to reset one file

 ## Solution
 Using editors like VS Code does make it more GUI, but you may need to do it via the command line.

-The answer - `git checkout <file>`, when you need to unstage that particular file.
+The answer - `git checkout <file>`, when you need to reset all changes to that particular file.

 <br>